-For details on your sector's SSC, follow the link to the website http://www.mpfutures.co.uk/
+For details on your sector's SSC, follow the link to the Federation for Industry Sector Skills and Standards website http://fisss.org/.

 Role of Skills Development Scotland (SDS)

 MA frameworks are used by employers as part of their workforce development to train new employees and up-skill existing members of staff.
 They can be (and often are) used regardless of whether financial support is available from the delivery body who currently provides a 'contribution' towards the cost of delivery.
 However, only approved MA Frameworks will be eligible for funding support from Skills Development Scotland who should be contacted to establish the availability and level of support for each MA Framework.